ckoeber/foodinventory/README.md

 ##Setup Instructions

+###Minimum Requirements
+This project was created with Microsoft Visual Studio 2015; the project has also been tested to run in Micrsoft Visual Studio 2013.

 ###Database
-The SQL schema for this project is located in **DataBaseSchema.sql**.
+The SQL schema for this project is located in **DatabaseSchema.sql**.
 Use either an instance of Microsoft SQL Server or Microsoft SQL Server Express and update the appropriate configuration files (web.config within the Web Project) once the database has been set up for use on your system.

 ###Project
-The primary solution file is FoodInventory.sln; all necessary component for running the solution is either within the solution itself or automatically made available via nuget packages via restore.
+The primary solution file is FoodInventory.sln; all necessary component for running the solution is either within the solution itself or automatically made available via nuget packages by performing a restore.

 ##Instructions for Activity Completion
-Complete one (1) of the following activities by the given deadline communicated to you via a separate message.
+Complete **one (1)** of the following activities by the given deadline communicated to you via a separate message.

 ### Activity One - Import and Export